arushkumarsingh/ME685-APPLIED-NUMERICAL-METHODS/HW1/README.md

 "Initial code.m" is the basic matrix multiplication for C = A*B

-"A code.m" is the file for operations with given matrix A.
+"Code A.m" is the file for operations with given matrix A.